18 LGBTQ-Owned Beauty Brands to Support Through Pride Month and Beyond

 JVN Hair

 Jonathan Van Ness has made a major entrance into the beauty world with his haircare brand JVN Hair.
-The brand aims to flip traditional beauty standards on their head, and Van Ness wants people who use his products to use them to enhance their natural beauty rather than try to change their hair to fit a beauty standard.
+The brand aims to flip traditional beauty standards on their head, and Van Ness wants people who use the products to use them to enhance their natural beauty rather than try to change their hair to fit a beauty standard.
 Each product is formulated with hemisqualane, a strengthening ingredient made from bio-fermented sugarcane that will leave you with impossibly soft and damage-free hair.

 Good Light

 Good Light creates beauty products that are meant to shatter the gender binary.
-Developed by David Yi, these personalcare products are made for all people, no matter how you identify.
+Developed by David Yi, these personal-care products are made for all people, no matter how you identify.
 Affordable and housed in aesthetically pleasing containers, this skincare works overtime to give you the best skin possible.

 Common Heir